charliebr30/sublime-text-3-linux-plugins/README.md

 # Sublime Text 3 - Plugins (for Linux)
-Set of plugins for sublime text 3 running in linux distributions Pre-installed some good plugins to use in real-life.
+Set of plugins for sublime text 3 running in linux distributions.

+Pre-installed some good plugins to use in real-life.
 This repository is best suitable for developing applications using Python, JavaScript with VCS running in system.

 # Install these things first